What are the different types of sleep diagnostic options I have?

 Rapid eye movement (REM) sleep is when you dream.
 Your muscles (except your eyes and breathing muscles) do not move during this stage of sleep.

-Non-rapid eye movement (NREM) sleep has four stages that can be detected by brain electrical activity (EEG) waves.
+Non-rapid eye movement (NREM) sleep has three stages that can be detected by brain electrical activity (EEG) waves.

 REM sleep alternates with NREM sleep about every 90 minutes.
 A person with normal sleep usually has four to five cycles of REM and NREM sleep during a night.